Deve-Lite/PlantMonitor/docs/README.md

 When devices uses similar communication model we can only provide driver for sepcific modules.
 You can find example in `src/features/devices/soil_humidity`.

+#### Accessing other devices data

+This can be done via Mqtt implementation clas via `get_values` method, we just have to know topics of the devices / or how topic starts and then we can access whole group of devices (`get_values("{base_device_topic}/soil")` will return all informations that are send by soil moisture sensors)